GENERAL AND INORGANIC CHEMISTRY

 Two questions on chemical kinetics (3 points)

-However, to pass the exam, it is not enough to accumulate 18 points; the student must obtain at least half of the points assigned to each of the four teaching units.
-If, in addition to answering all the questions, the exam is neatly presented and the student demonstrates good command of language, honors will be awarded.
+To pass the exam, it is not enough to accumulate 18 points; the student must obtain at least half of the points assigned to each of the four teaching units.
+If, in addition to answering all the questions, the written exam is well-organized and the student demonstrates a strong command of language, honors will be awarded.

 Other information